gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 It seems that it mixes the psalmist personal afflictions with Israel’s redemption.
 # Psalm 104

+# Psalm 105
+A praising psalm that recounts the story of Israel from Abraham to Moses.
 # Psalm 136

 # Psalm 114